Read John 21:1-14

 11. What is Jesus telling Peter will be the way of his death?
 (John 21:18-19)

 Read John 20:30-31 and John 21:24-25

-12. a) Remembering all the amazing things we have read about over the previous studies, what do you feel about what it says here?
+12. a) Remembering all the amazing things that we have read about during our previous studies, what do you feel about what it says here?

 b) Where do you go if you have any problems or doubts?